graham2413/SoundCheck/README.md

 ## ✨ Features

-* ▶️ **Search and Discover:** Explore recent releases by artist or title using the Deezer API.
+* ▶️ **Search and Discover:** Explore recent releases by searching for the artist or title, as well as using the Friends and Artist feeds.
 * 🔍 **Marquee of new music:** Auto-refreshing preview carousel of weekly releases.
-* 🔊 **Review Anything:** Rate and comment on albums, singles, or individual tracks.
+* 🔊 **Review Anything:** Rate and comment on albums, singles, or artists.
 * ⭐ **Fuzzy Deduplication:** Prevents duplicate reviews across song vs single vs album releases.
 * 👥 **Social Layer:** Add friends, view their activity feed, and like their reviews.
 * 💎 **Profile Stats:** Track your top artists, genres, and reviews by type.